 We endorse the use of authentic tools for changing consciousness.
 You can tell if they are authentic because they do not require belief in religious doctrine or superstition.
 All it takes is the ability to follow a process.

 Creating your own path is the only way to find authentic answers.
-Keeping listening to the inner voice and seek the right tools for next steps in your journey.
+Keep listening to the inner voice and seek the right tools for the next steps in your journey.
 You can learn many tools here on this website on your own.

 These methods differ vastly from beliefs in religious mythology.
 Anyone can use those methods to increase their full potential.
 These tools are like ingredients for a cake.
 If you follow a recipe, the result is something delicious.